day8/re-frame/docs/FAQs/PollADatabaseEvery60.md

 ### Question

 When the user switches to a certain panel, I'd like to kickoff a regular poll of my backend (database) - say every 60 seconds.
 And, then later, when the user switches away from that panel, I want to stop that polling.

-How do I do it?

 ### First, An Architectural Note